casusbelli/sos-ci/README.md

 - All of this work thus far assumes running on an OpenStack Cloud
 	- Most simple setup is running this in a DevStack installation (which results in running DevStack in a DevStack VM when testing, yes)
 	- Use ubuntu images for the CI machine as well as inside your OpenStack Cloud
+	- Use the user name "ubuntu" to run sos-ci
 - Update/Modify sos_ci/ansible/vars.yml for your OpenStack creds
 - If you want to do multi-nic (ie: seperate network for iSCSI, use multi-nic options)
 - In order to use the mail notification option, install: